Student Internship Program

 b.)
 Considering a profession related to some aspect of the Port's business objectives.
 Generally, interns should be advanced enough in their educational programs to have begun taking courses in a field related to their work at the Port.
 However, in some cases previous work experience or education may substitute for current academic placement.

 c.)
-Willing to participate in intern activities organized by Human Resources and Development, and interested in seeking information about the Port and its business objectives that may not be directly related to the internship project.
+Willing to participate in intern activities organized by Human Resources, and interested in seeking information about the Port and its business objectives that may not be directly related to the internship project.

 Intern Events and Activities